 - Once pepsin is activated, it starts digesting proteins; and converts the proteins into peptones and proteases.

-- The mucus and the bicarbonates secreted by the gastric glands protects the lining of the stomach from the highly acidic HCl.
+- The mucus and the bicarbonates secreted by the gastric glands protect the lining of the stomach from the highly acidic HCl.

 - The intrinsic factor is critical for the absorption of the vitamin B12.